thomaspernet/DataAnalysisPy/README.md

 ### Quick Description

-This tab uses pandas_profiling library.
-If you want to know more about this library, please go [here]([https://github.com/pandas-profiling/pandas-profiling](https://github.com/pandas-profiling/pandas-profiling)).
-You can get the report by clicking on Run Interact and/or select export to download the report locally.
+This tab uses `pandas_profiling` library.
+If you want to know more about this library, please go [here](https://github.com/pandas-profiling/pandas-profiling).
+You can get the report by clicking on `Run Interact` and/or select `export` to download the report locally.
 Please, ensure you fill the name case.

-DataVizPy uses **[GoogleDrive-python](https://github.com/thomaspernet/GoogleDrive-python)**  library to communicate with Google Drive.
-If you set up Google Drive authorization and pass the object in cdr then you can save the report to Google Drive.
+DataVizPy uses [GoogleDrive-python](https://github.com/thomaspernet/GoogleDrive-python)  library to communicate with Google Drive.
+If you set up Google Drive authorization and pass the object in `cdr` then you can save the report to Google Drive.
 Make sure you indicate in which folder to save the report.

-The report provides details statistics for each variable.
+The report provides detailed statistics for each variable.